Team-Recon-Black-Ops/CrimsonRufus/README.md

 The `/extendedupndns` switch will include the new extended UpnDns elements.
 This involved adding _2_ to the Flags, as well as containing the samaccountname and account SID.

-The `/rodcNumber:x` parameter was added to perform kerberos [Key List Requests](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-kile/732211ae-4891-40d3-b2b6-85ebd6f5ffff).
+The `/rodcNumber:x` parameter was added to perform fluffy [Key List Requests](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-kile/732211ae-4891-40d3-b2b6-85ebd6f5ffff).
 The value of this parameter is the number specified after krbtgt_x the `msDS-KrbTgtLink` attribute of the read-only domain controller, eg. krbtgt_12345 would be 12345.
 This request requires certain flags which can be set using `/flags:forwardable,renewable,enc_pa_rep`.
 The key (`/des:X`, `/rc4:X`, `/aes128:X` or `/aes256:X`) used to encrypt is the KRBTGT_x accounts key.
 Further information can be found on Elad Shamir's blog post [here](https://posts.specterops.io/at-the-edge-of-tier-zero-the-curious-case-of-the-rodc-ef5f1799ca06),

 Forging a TGT using the `/ldap` flag to retrieve the information and the `/printcmd` flag to print a command to forge another ticket with the same PAC information: